mratanusarkar/audim/docs/index.md

 4. Dev Blog
     - See [Dev Blog](./devblog/index.md) for the development blog of the project to gain more insights into the project.
     - See [Changelog](./devblog/index.md#changelog) for the changelog of the project.

+## 📄 License & Attribution

+Audim is licensed under **Apache 2.0**.
+You can use it freely for personal and commercial projects.

+**Attribution is encouraged.** If you use Audim, please:

+- Keep the default watermark in videos, OR
+- Add "Made with Audim" to video descriptions, OR
+- Link to this repo in your project documentation

+!!! info "Additional Information"

+    - See [NOTICE](https://github.com/mratanusarkar/audim/blob/main/NOTICE) file for complete attribution guidelines.
+    - See [LICENSE](https://github.com/mratanusarkar/audim/blob/main/LICENSE) file for the license of the project.
+    - For additional attribution examples, see [Watermark](./audim/sub2pod/elements/watermark/) documentation.